Valorant-Draft-Circuit/post-mortems/admins/s6/20240430-Izuku-Acefire-permaban-harrassment.md

 Izuku was given a mute and a warning to cease his harassment on April 19, 2024.
 He continued to harass players even after his mute, culminating in a final report on April 25, 2024.

-Izuku did not respond well to his initial punishment, attempting to falsely accuse players of breaking rules.
-These players were people he assumed had reported him of "starting it" and "lur[ing] him in."
+Izuku did not respond well to his initial punishment, attempting to falsely accuse players of breaking rules as retaliation for reporting him.
+He accused these players of "starting it" and "lur[ing] him in."
 This would have fallen under Rule 9, False accusations of a serious offense (ex: intentionally falsely accusing others of tier 2/3 rule breaks).

 - Impact of the event: This player is no longer welcome in this league and is subsequently permanently banned from VDC due to his harassment of members.